drupol/ipc2023/README.md

  - `nix build .#ipc2023`: a command that will build the document once.
 The resulting file(s) will be in `result/` at the root of the project.

+## Latest version

+The latest version is available at: https://github.com/drupol/ipc2023/releases/latest

 ## Dates

 - 2023/10/26: [International PHP Conference 2023](https://phpconference.com/web-development/leveraging-nix-php-ecosystem/), Munich